Alexander Hays: Civil War

-Due to his seniority, after the reassignment of William H. French, Hays was assigned command of the third Division during the Gettysburg Campaign.
+Due to his seniority, after the reassignment of William H. French, Hays was assigned command of the third division, II Corps, during the Gettysburg Campaign.
 (Col. George L. Willard took command of Hays's brigade.)
 During the Battle of Gettysburg, Hays's division defended the right of the Union line on Cemetery Ridge.
 The division held firm in the repulse of the Confederate attack on July 3, 1863, even counterattacking the left flank of the Confederate attacking force.
 Hays's passion and flair for the dramatic led to a notable incident as Confederate prisoners were being rounded up: "When the smoke cleared, Hays, who was unhurt but had had two horses shot out from under him, kissed his aide in the exhilaration of the moment, grabbed a captured Rebel battle flag and riding down the division's line dragged it in the dirt ..."
 For his efforts at Gettysburg, Hays gained the brevet rank of colonel in the regular army.
 Later returning to divisional command before the Bristoe Campaign, he was engaged at Auburn and Mine Run.

 Hays's last major engagement as a division commander was at Morton's Ford on the Rapidan River in Virginia on February 6, 1864.
 A demonstration in force by II Corps became a bloody fiasco with Hays's division suffering 252 casualties.
 Stories about Hays being drunk on duty arose from that defeat by Confederates of Lt.
 Gen. Richard S. Ewell's corps.
 However, Hays was keenly aware of and sensitive to rumors of his drinking and specifically addressed them in letters to his family.
 And given that his wife, Annie, was present in camp during the Battle of Morton's Ford, it is highly likely that General Hays was sober during the battle.

 When the Army of the Potomac was reorganized in early 1864 under his friend Grant's guidance, Hays was placed in command of the 2nd Brigade of Birney's 3rd Division of the II Corps.
 Hays was unhappy at losing division command but was happy to serve once more under Birney, with whom he had campaigned in III Corps.
 During the Overland Campaign, Hays was killed in action near the junction of the Brock and Plank Roads in the Wilderness, being struck in the head by a Minié ball.

 He was buried in Allegheny Cemetery in Pittsburgh, Pennsylvania.
 At a campaign stop in Pittsburgh during his run for the presidency, Ulysses S. Grant visited Hays's grave and wept openly.

 Honors

+During the ensuing Siege of Petersburg, a Union fort constructed on ground captured during the Battle of Jerusalem Plank Road was named for Hays.

-Post #3 of the Grand Army of the Republic in Pittsburgh was named for General Alexander Hays, as was Fort Hays and the city of Hays, Kansas.
+Post #3 of the Grand Army of the Republic in Pittsburgh was named for General Alexander Hays, as was Fort Hays in Kansas.

 Alexander Hays Road in Bristow, Virginia, is named for him.
 The road is in New Bristow Village in Bristow, Virginia, adjacent to the Bristoe Station Battlefield.